Dean J. Murray Gibson, Ph.D.

 Before joining Argonne as the Director of the Materials Science Division in 1998, Gibson spent seven years as a professor in the College of Engineering at the University of Illinois in Urbana-Champaign.
 Gibson began his career at IBM Research, and then moved on to Bell Laboratories where he led the Electronic and Photonic Materials Research Department in Murray Hill, NJ.

 Gibson holds a Ph.D. in Physics from the University of Cambridge in England, and researches in Materials Science and Engineering.
 He has developed advanced microscopy and diffraction techniques to study structure at the atomic scale in materials, and to illuminate the relationship of important materials properties to structure.
 He has published more than 200 journal papers, has five patents and has over 17,000 citations to his published work.
-He is a Fellow of the American Association for the Advancement of Science (where he has chaired the Physics Section), the American Physical Society and the Royal Microscopical Society.
+He is a Fellow of the National Academy of Inventors, the American Association for the Advancement of Science (where he has chaired the Physics Section), the American Physical Society and the Royal Microscopical Society.
 He received the Area Affirmative Action Award at Bell Laboratories for his efforts in mentoring.
 In his spare time he loves playing the piano, and has written, lectured and performed the “Physics of the Blues” which aims to illuminate the intimate connections between art and science.